-Display current operational status of the generator.
+Displays current operational status of the generator.

-- Alarm/Fault indicates active or inactive alarms, but not reset shut down alarms. - Warning indicates an active or inactive alarm, or a warning alarm that has not been reset. - Ready/Manual indicates the controller is ready to start and in the manual mode. - Ready/Auto indicates the unit is in the "AUTO" mode ready for the remote start signal. - Running indicates the unit is running.
+- Alarm/Fault indicates active or inactive alarms, but not reset shut down alarms. - Warning indicates an active or inactive alarm, or a warning alarm that has not been reset. - Ready/Manual indicates the controller is ready to start and in the manual mode. - Ready/Auto indicates the unit is in the "AUTO" mode ready for the remote start signal. - Running indicates the unit is running. - Supplying Load indicates a load is being applied.